 More and more shoppers are buying online and the mobile ecommerce trend is steadily rising, with smartphones accounting for 62% of mobile purchases in Quarter 1.
-As we talked about in our mobile Trending Tuesday a few weeks ago, sites optimized for mobile need to be simple to navigate, streamlined, with clear and accurate information.
+Sites optimized for mobile need to be simple to navigate, streamlined, with clear and accurate information.
 But as shoppers become accustomed to mobile setup, they begin to expect that same sort of simplicity on desktop sites as well.

 Optimizing your site for efficiency will keep customers happy, and help them find your site.
 Use this checklist to see if your site is running at maximum simplicity for customer satisfaction.

 - What’s your forte?
 Pick one or two things you’re really good at, and lead with that.
 Customers can get overwhelmed with endless choices.
 The fewer the options they have, the easier they can make a decision, and the faster you’ll receive sales orders.